 - Be willing to act as a social media ambassador for UWL Advancement efforts

-- We work to engage students living in the Residence Halls through monthly events.
+- We work to engage students living in the Residence Halls through marketing and events.

 - Faces of Philanthropy: Alumni from all walks of life give back to UWL.
 These flyers feature a different 'face of philanthropy' to honor their giving and spread awareness.
 Watch for printed flyers and digital signs that switch out every 2 weeks!

-Each spring, generous UWL alumni and friends donate enough money to give away over 950 scholarships to UWL students.
+Each year, generous UWL alumni and friends donate enough money to give away nearly 1,500 scholarships to UWL students.
 The flag display outside the Union represents each student who received a scholarship last year.

 UWL PENNY WAR 2.0: Department Challenge